accellera-official/systemc.org/docs/resources/tools.md

 This page gives an overview of electronics design automation tools and technologies supporting SystemC.

-Please [let us know][1] if an EDA tool or technology is missing or needs update.
+Please [let us know][issues] if an EDA tool or technology is missing or needs update.

 ## Industry Supported Tools